-The Doors in the Body may be used to control the amount of smoke and temperature as well as to add water or more wood chips.
-Open the Doors part way to increase the charcoal temperature or lower the temperature on the electric model.
-When using as a smoker, adjust in slight increments to achieve a thin blue stream of smoke around where the hood sits on the Body.
+The Damper Vents on the hood may be used to control the amount of smoke and temperature.
+Open Vents halfway to increase the charcoal temperature or lower the temperature on the electric model.
+When using as a smoker, adjust in slight increments to achieve a thin blue stream of smoke.